-Swimming in pools or open water is fun and a great source of physical activity.
+Swimming in pools or in lakes, rivers and ponds is a fun and great source of physical activity.
 If proper safety measures are not in place, swimming can also be dangerous.
-From 2006 to 2010, 124 drowning deaths were reported in King County; 12 of these deaths were among children ages 17 years old and younger.
+From 2009 to 2013, 119 drowning deaths were reported in King County; 7 of these deaths were among children ages 17 years old and younger.

 Know the water

 - What is the temperature?
 Washington lakes and rivers are cold enough to cause hypothermia, even in the summer.

 - Always check the water conditions prior to swimming, boating or participating in any water recreational activity.

 - Never dive or jump into unfamiliar water.